inshal8717/GreenBytes/README.md

 ### Survey Validation

-A community survey conducted in Al Qua'a (6 respondents) validated both the identified problem and the proposed solution.
+A community survey conducted in Al Qua'a  validated both the identified problem and the proposed solution.
 Participants included local guides (33%), residents (33%), farmers (17%), and restaurant or café owners (17%).
 83% were willing to offer paid tourism experiences, while 67% were comfortable hosting 6–15 visitors per day, supporting a community-based tourism model.
 67% primarily access the internet through smartphones, reinforcing the need for a mobile-first platform.
 WhatsApp was identified as the preferred communication channel, validating its integration for bookings and provider communication.